Jean-Francois-C/Webshell-upload-techniques/README.md

 ➤ Step 3.
 Grab a '__VIEWSTATEGENERATOR' value (modifier e.g. '306A601A') from a web page of the target .NET Web application

 ➤ Step 4.
-Generate the signed/encrypted payload using the tool 'viewgen'
+Generate a signed/encrypted (OS command) payload using the tool 'viewgen'
            - Tool: https://github.com/0xACB/viewgen
-           - $ viewgen --webconfig web.config --modifier <MODIFIER-value> <signed-encrypted-payload-with-yoserial>
+           - $ viewgen --webconfig web.config --modifier <MODIFIER-value> <signed-encrypted-payload-generated-with-yoserial>

 ➤ Step 5.
-Send an HTTP POST request with the generated "_ViewState=<signed-encrypted-payload-with-yoserial>" to a Web page of the target Website to execute arbitrary OS command on the underlying Windows server
+Send an HTTP POST request with the generated "_ViewState=<signed-encrypted-payload-generated-with-yoserial>" to a Web page of the target Website to execute arbitrary OS command on the underlying Windows server
 ```

 -----------------